toanlamont/lottoChecker/README.md

 # lottoChecker
-If the number you choose matches the last 2 numbers of any prize, you win
+If the 2 digits you choose match the last 2 digits of any prize, you win